Moddable-OpenSource/pebble-examples/readme.md

 # Moddable SDK Examples for PebbleOS
-Updated June 27, 2025
+Updated July 8, 2025

 This repository hosts a collection of examples for working in Embedded JavaScript using the Moddable SDK on PebbleOS.

 ## Things you should know

-- JavaScript is precompiled at build time to bytecode into a mod.
+- JavaScript is precompiled at build time to bytecode and stored a mod.
 See the Moddable SDK [documentation on mods](https://www.moddable.com/documentation/xs/mods) for details.
 - The XS Mod is wrapped in a Pebble native application.
 The mod is stored as the first resource.
 - The `setup.sh` script in each example builds the mod with `mcrun` and then triggers the normal Pebble app build with `rebble`.
 - All JavaScript executes in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
 You aren't still depending on sloppy mode?